wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/quickstart.md

 - [Configuration - API Console](/documentation/console/configuration) (wazo-confd)

 wazo-confd is the daemon responsible for Wazo configuration.
-Its REST API allows you to read and modify users, lines, extensions, groups, etc. This is the programatic equivalent of the Wazo web interface.
+Its REST API allows you to read and modify users, lines, extensions, groups, etc. This is the programmatic equivalent of the Wazo web interface.
 However, the wazo-confd REST API is not yet complete, and not all aspects of Wazo configuration are available in wazo-confd.